Living the Expat Life in Las Terrenas

 The charming little town of Las Terrenas is made up of several small streets while the magnificent beach stretching over 15 km gives all its cachet to this true haven of peace.

 At the junction between the peninsula of Samana to the east, and the north coast stretching from Nagua to Puerto Plata to the west, Las Terrenas develops the most attractive wild beaches of the country.
+Discover our full article about the top beaches of Las Terrenas.

 At the foot of a hill culminating at 605 meters, where the panorama extends as far as the eye can see towards the ocean on one side and the grand bay of Samana on the other.